mkturkcan/traffic-lights-of-new-york/README.md

 A comprehensive object detection dataset for fine-grained classification of traffic lights in New York City.
 The dataset includes both vehicular and pedestrian traffic signals with detailed color state annotations.

+# Purpose

+As AI transforms our world, the next frontier is our daily urban experience – the streets we walk and drive on.
+This effort demands vision models that are both lightning-fast and unfailingly accurate, especially for critical infrastructure like traffic signals.
+TLoNY provides a specialized dataset for training such models to aid the the broader goal of building reliable, street-aware AI systems.

 ## Overview

 <p align="center">